Mr. Eric L. Kemer

 BS, Materials Engineering, Brown University

 Eric graduated magna cum laude from Brown University in 1981 with a degree in materials engineering.
-After spending the following year at IBM in New York, he entered Northwestern University as Cabell Fellow, where he earned a master’s degree in materials science in 1984.
+After spending a year IBM in New York, he entered Northwestern University as Cabell Fellow, where he earned a master’s degree in materials science in 1984.
 From Northwestern, Eric headed to the Cabot Corporation in Boston, where he conducted applied research in the area of electronic materials.
 Just prior to coming to St. Andrew’s, he was a research fellow in the Department of Materials Science at Lehigh University.

 Eric, his wife, Susan, have three children, Benjamin ’04, Laura ’08 and Sarah ’11, and live in a house on the eastern edge of campus.